In-cluster PrometheusΒΆ

 Metrics querying lets Robusta pull metrics and create silences.

-globalConfig: # this line should already exist
+globalConfig: # This line should already exist

-# add the lines below
+# Add the lines below

 alertmanager_url: "http://ALERT_MANAGER_SERVICE_NAME.NAMESPACE.svc.cluster.local:9093" # (1)